croct-tech/challenges/customer-success-engineer/README.md

 ## Requirements

-In this challenge, the marketing team has asked you to implement a personalized banner on a webpage using our personalization management system (PMS).
+In this challenge, the marketing team has asked you to implement a personalized banner on a webpage using our Personalization Management System (PMS).
 The content should change dynamically based on the user's persona.

 ![Example](https://user-images.githubusercontent.com/943036/116586841-44833900-a8f0-11eb-8d32-acec2eacee01.png)

-Using Croct, we can do this by using slots and to help you with that, we've set up a sandbox account with all you need.
+With Croct, we can do this by using slots and to help you with that, we've set up a sandbox account with all you need.

-With our configurations, the PMS will decide which content to show to each user based on the slot's personalization rules and the user's context.
+The PMS decides which content to show to each user based on the slot's personalization rules and the user's context.
 Notice that there's no logic on the client-side, meaning that the marketing team can freely change the slot content as they need without requiring a new deployment.

 The slot ID for your implementation is `home-banner` and it has the following structure: